SarthakJShetty/Bias/README.md

 - It serves as an intermediary between the Scraper and the Visualizer, preparing the scraped data into a neat ```.csv``` <a title="Analyzer CSV file" href="https://github.com/SarthakJShetty/Bias/blob/master/LOGS/LOG_2018-09-15_19_18_Bengal_Tiger_Ghats/Abstract_Database_2018-09-15_19_18_CSV_DATA.csv">file</a>.
 - This ```.csv``` file is then passed on to the Visualizer.

+### 4.3 Visualizer:
+- The <a title="Visualizer" href="https://github.com/SarthakJShetty/Bias/blob/master/Visualizer.py">```Visualizer.py```</a> code is responsible for generating the visualization associated with a specific search.
+- Currently, the research theme visualization is functional.
+The trends histogram will soon be added.
+- The research themes data visualization is stored as a <a title="Data Visualization" href="https://github.com/SarthakJShetty/Bias/blob/master/LOGS/LOG_2018-12-31_17_11_Western_Ghats_Ecology_Conservation_Policy/Data_Visualization.html">.html file</a> in the LOGS directory and can be viewed in the browser.

 ## 5.0 Known Issues:
 - The Scraper can only scrape abstracts from Springer at the moment, since Springer does not allow users to view publications in native ```.pdf``` format, but instead loads a ```.html``` document with the contents embedded in it.